piosierra/Getting-and-Cleaning-Data/README.md

 More information on the data can be found in: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Use the file codebook.txt the see information about the variables of the result.

 The script expects that file (the compressed data) to be present on the working directory.

 Step 1: Merges the training and the test sets to create one data set.